liuyxpp/XDSY118019/README.md

 This is an introduction course to the first year undergraduates taught at Fudan University.

+- Course: _Road to Scientific Research: Powerful Computer Applications_ （XDSY118019.01）
 - Lecturers: Prof. Ping Tang, Prof. Yi-Xin Liu
-- Course: Introduction to Scientific Computing （XDSY118019.01）
 - Schedule: 18:30 - 21:05, Thursday
 - Classroom: H6104